 the property to new heights.
 Our CEO has 30 years Tropical Far North

 Queensland tourism experience.
 “From purchase till today we always find it challenging to get people to come and explore the greater Cooktown region or understand how much this region has to offer” said Hamish Haslop.
-However history, the adventure and our regions genuine culture is so rich well travelled travellers and travel agents in the know find us.
-80% of our business comes internationally, we have seen strong growth in the corporate market.
+However history, the adventure and our regions genuine culture is so rich, well travelled travellers and travel agents in the know find us.
+80% of our business comes internationally through traditional distribution systems, we have also seen strong growth in the corporate market.
 Locals from Port Douglas, Mossman, Townsville and the Tablelands who wish to enjoy the regions history and nature from a unique base, versus a motel will stay at Mungumby Lodge.